CONABIO/kube_sipecam/minikube_sipecam/setup/README.md

 ```

-Check installation in AWS instance with: `tail -n 15  /var/log/cloud-init-output.log` and also:
+Check installation in AWS instance with: `tail -n 15  /var/log/cloud-init-output.log`.

+Change to root with `sudo su`

+Check pods and status with:

 `minikube status`